 UPDATE: Due to the COVID-19 pandemic, the DVS enforcement and the new charges have been postponed to February 2021 to give businesses more time to prepare.
 The new rules, however, will still officially be introduced on October 26th as originally planned.

 The Direct Vision Standard is a piece of new legislation put forward by Transport for London, and the Mayor of London, Sadiq Khan.
 The standard will impact HGVs, trucks, and lorries operating in the Greater London area, should they weigh over 12 tonnes.
-The legislation comes into effect on the 1st of October 2020.
-So, the industry and companies with haulage vehicles have just shy of nine months to get ready.
+Due to COVID-19, the legislation will now be enforced from February 2021, instead of the original date of the 26th of October 2020.
+The industry and companies with haulage vehicles have now more breathing space to get ready.

 Click here to download our Free DVS guide for operators entering London.

 You can apply for a DVS permit by completing an application on the TfL website.
 At the moment applying for a permit is completely free.
 Following your submission, you will receive an email with the result of your application and if you need to take further steps.

 The first step is to contact the manufacturer of your vehicle to get its DVS star rating.
 You must supply them with a chassis number (VIN).
 From there, you can apply for a permit.
 If your vehicle has a star rating of 1 or above, you shouldn’t need to make any safety adjustments and you’ll be able to enter London penalty-free.
 You also won’t need to provide TfL with any evidence of your vehicle’s safety standards.